awsdocs/aws-systems-manager-user-guide/doc_source/automation-walk-document-builder.md

    1. For **Handler**, enter **launch\_instance**\.
 This is the function name declared in the following script\.
 **Note**
-This is not required for PowerShell\.
+This isn't required for PowerShell\.

    1. For **Script**, replace the default contents with the following\.
 Be sure to match the script with the corresponding runtime value\.